FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ---

-### **Drishti Bommai (Talisman)**
+### **Aegis**
+**Symbolic Meaning**: The aegis symbolizes divine protection and authority.
+Traditionally depicted as a shield, it represents the power to ward off negativity and danger while embodying strength and wisdom.
+The aegis serves as a reminder that true protection comes from alignment with higher principles and the strength to stand firm in the face of adversity.

+#### **Gorgoneion (Medusa's Head)**
-**Symbolic Meaning**: This talisman represents protection and the warding off of negative energies.
+**Symbolic Meaning**: The Gorgoneion serves as a protective emblem or talisman,  similar to gargoyles, with the power to repel negative forces.
+It is both a guardian and a transformative force, repelling and transfiguring destructive energies.
+It is similar in purpose and quality to the South Indian **Drishti Bommai**.
+This talisman represents protection and the warding off of negative energies.
 Its fierce and intimidating appearance reflects the power to confront and dispel malicious forces.
 It serves as a symbol of spiritual guardianship, ensuring the purity of one's inner and outer space while promoting a safe environment for growth and development.

-### **Gorgoneion (Medusa's Head)**
-**Symbolic Meaning**: The Gorgoneion serves as a protective emblem, symbolizing the power to repel negative forces.
-As a symbol of transformation, it embodies the process of confronting and transcending fear, allowing one to reclaim personal power.
-It is both a guardian and a transformative force, turning destructive energies into opportunities for growth.

 ---